I didn’t know dreams come true until…

-My first-ever solo travel experience was to the offbeat places in and around Mumbai.
+My solo adventures started in and around Mumbai.
 The original idea behind choosing the name, “Steps and Streets” was to inspire the young and penniless to experience ‘backyard travel’.
 Literally meaning, to take the first ‘step‘ in the ‘streets‘ of your hometown.
-Over the years, the concept of backyard travel with a focus on lesser-known places has resonated with everyone who is curious.

 How do I like to travel?

 I prefer offbeat places over the touristy ones.
 I have a special liking for places that are either rich in history or are nestled in the lap of nature.
-I like my travels to be immersive and mindful in a way where I get to learn about the locals and experience a place through and through.
-Mostly I prefer travelling solo or with a companion who shares a similar interest.
+I like my travels to be immersive and mindful in a way where I get to learn about the local communities and experience a place through their lens.
+Mostly I prefer travelling solo or with a companion or two who shares a similar interest.

 Do I travel full-time?

 Umm.., no. I work as a Social Impact Consultant with one of the leading INGOs in Mumbai.
 On weekdays, my team and I work closely with the slum communities specifically in the domain of education and livelihood.
 Whereas, on weekends I geek out at art galleries, conduct heritage walks or dwell deep into the intricacies of the textile craft of Bengal through my newly found passion project, Aashra and learn about social entrepreneurship.